-- 1. Move the plastic sleeve that covers the needle clamp screw to the right (see item 28 on page 2). - Attach the cut & hem, making sure the attachment's "arm" fits around the needle bar thumb screw.
+- 1. Move the plastic sleeve that covers the needle clampscrew to the right. - Attach the cut & hem, making sure the attachment's "arm" fits around the needle bar thumb screw.
 Tighten the thumb screw, securing the foot. - 3.
-Slowly turn the handwheel towards you; the needle should go over the stitch finger on the foot.
+Slowly turn the hand wheel towards you; the needle should go over the stitch finger on the foot.
 If the needle is hitting the metal stitch finger or metal side, then widen or narrow the stitch width.
 Never use a straight stitch. - 4.
-Cut a 1/2" wide by 1"deep notch at the top edge of your fabric. - Place the fabric OVER the first metal platform and then UNDER the second metal platform.
+Cut a 1/2" wide by 1"deep notch at the top edge of your fabric. - 5.
+Place the fabric OVER the first metal platform and then UNDER the second metal platform.
 If the foot is not cutting, it is usually because the material is not placed OVER the first metal platform. - 6.
 Sew slowly and gently guide the fabric.
 The cut & hem works best if no more than 1/2" is being trimmed.